 Castel dell’Ovo

-Previously consisting of its island only accessible by watercraft, the Castel dell’Ovo is the oldest fortification of Naples, built nearly 1500 years ago.
-This fortification has been connected to the mainland of Naples in the time since via a bridge and walking path, making it easy for visitors to tour the amazing structure while they’re in Naples.
+Previously consisting of an island only accessible by watercraft, the Castel dell’Ovo is Naples’ oldest fortification, built nearly 1500 years ago.
+Since then, this fortification has been connected to the mainland of Naples via a bridge and walking path, making it easy for visitors to tour the amazing structure while they’re in Naples.

 Capodimonte Palace & Museum